Master of Education (RTC) (EDM)

 Focus on keeping ahead of the technological curve, regardless of your initial comfort working with technology.
 This course is designed to increase confidence in integrating technology using emerging web applications.
 Explore the use of educational technology to facilitate student learning and have students become digitally prepared for the 21st century.
 Question previously conceived notions about content creation, delivery, storage, and assessment, while stretching existing teaching methods to adapt to changing student needs.
 NOTE: A laptop with WiFi capability is required.

-This course examines, discusses and offers hands-on learning to shift the discipline paradigm from controlling student behavior through rewards and punishment to helping all students make better choices.
-Structured around research-based school success factors, course content identifies the four goals of misbehavior, builds positive classroom climate, and presents multiple strategies to use at the moment misbehaviors occur.
+Shift the discipline paradigm from controlling student behavior through rewards and punishment to helping all students make better choices.
+Structured around research-based school success factors, course content identifies the four goals of misbehavior, builds a positive classroom climate, and presents multiple strategies to use at the moment misbehaviors occur.

-This course examines, discusses and offers experience and analyzing authentic assessments, as well as studies the progression of the standards-based movement and how the Common Core State Standards will better allow educators to prepare students for the future.
+Experience and analyze authentic assessment as an accurate means to assess student learning.
+Discover the importance of communicating learning goals to students.
+Align those goals and standards with the assessments implemented to guide instruction and evaluate student progress.
+Study the progression of the standards-based movement and how the Common Core State Standards will better allow educators to prepare students for the future.

-This course examines, discusses and offers hands-on learning through using a three-dimensional model for understanding why students may act irresponsibly in the classroom and what can be done about it.
-Develop an approach that focuses on students' internal dialogues to help them resolve inner conflicts as well as examine strategies for improving responsibility in the learning community.
+Study a three-dimensional model to understand why students may act irresponsibly in the classroom and what can be done about it.
+Develop an approach that focuses on students’ internal dialogues to help them resolve inner conflicts as well as examine strategies for improving responsibility in the learning community.

-This course examines, discusses and offers hands-on learning on why the traditional reward-punishment model does little to promote achievement and offers concrete researched-based ways to motivate students.
-Motivation as it applies to the learning process will be surveyed: basic human needs, the driving force behind all human behavior, inspiration and peak performance, energizing classroom strategies, and frameworks that encourage change and achievement.
+The traditional reward-punishment model does little to promote achievement; however, concrete research-based ways to motivate students do exist.
+Motivation, as it applies to the learning process, will be surveyed: basic human needs, the driving force behind all human behavior, inspiration, peak performance, energizing classroom strategies, and frameworks that encourage change and achievement.

 This course focuses on keeping educators on the cutting edge of free available resources to improve instruction regardless of their teaching situation.
 Participants will experience a variety of different engaging instructional tools to enhance their own content delivery as well as providing access to their content in new and exciting ways.
 This course is designed to enhance the educator's knowledge base of content curation and improve their teaching pedagogy around the proper use of instructional technology in a digestible, understandable, and engaging format.